Pathberries/.github/profile/README.md

 # Pathberries AI

-### :rocket: At Pathberrries we are into building something disruptive and amazing, probably revolutionalizing something you never thought of.
+### :rocket: At Pathberrries we are into building disruptive tech, probably revolutionalizing something you never thought of.

 ### :rocket: Our cross-platform software is scalable and compatible with all web and mobile devices.
 We develop reliable and optimal solutions where we focus data privacy and application usality.